ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 The major difference between validiums and ZK-rollups concerns their positions on the data availability spectrum.
 Both solutions approach data storage differently, which has implications for security and trustlessness.

-### Off-chain vs on-chain data availability {#off-chain-vs-on-chain-data-availability}
+### On-chain vs off-chain data availability {#on-chain-vs-off-chain-data-availability}

-**ZK-rollups** post information about off-transactions to Ethereum Mainnet as `calldata`.
+**ZK-rollups** bundle (or "roll-up") off-chain transaction data to Ethereum Mainnet as `calldata`.
 This information can be used to recreate the state of the rollup, if necessary, to prove the validity (or lack thereof) of a specific state transition.
-As the data is anchored on Ethereum (**on-chain data availability**), ZK-rollups can directly benefit from Ethereum’s security guarantees—funds are always secure if Mainnet is operational.
+As the data is anchored on Ethereum (**on-chain data availability**), ZK-rollups directly benefit from Ethereum’s security and data availability guarantees—funds are always secure if Mainnet is operational.

-**Validiums** keep all data relating to transactions off the Ethereum chain (**off-chain data availability**).
-This improves throughput on validium chains since less data needs to be posted to Mainnet.
-It also reduces rollup costs by eliminating the need to publish calldata and increases privacy for users (transaction information doesn't make it to Mainnet).
+**Validiums** store all transaction data off Ethereum Mainnet (**off-chain data availability**).
+This improves throughput and reduces the costs on validium chains since calldata is not posted to Ethereum Mainnet.

-Off-chain data availability does present a problem: data necessary for creating Merkle proofs may be unavailable.
+Off-chain data availability does present a problem: data necessary for creating or verifying Merkle proofs may be unavailable.
 This means users may be unable to withdraw funds from the rollup contract if operators should act maliciously.

-To guarantee the availability of off-chain data, some validium solutions use a group of trusted entities to store copies of the state and provide proof of data availability.
-Of course, this presents another problem: users must trust these entities to make the data available when needed.
-There's also the possibility of members of data availability committees [getting compromised by a malicious actor](https://notes.ethereum.org/DD7GyItYQ02d0ax_X-UbWg?view) who can then withhold off-chain data.
+To guarantee the availability of off-chain data, some validium solutions use a group of trusted entities know as a data availability committee (DAC) to store copies of the state and provide proof of data availability.
+Users must trust these entities to make the data available when needed.
+There's the possibility of members of data availability committees [getting compromised by a malicious actor](https://notes.ethereum.org/DD7GyItYQ02d0ax_X-UbWg?view) who can then withhold off-chain data.

 Other validiums require participants charged with storing offline data to provide a “bond” to reduce trust assumptions.
 If these participants fail to prove data availability, the bond is slashed.
 This approach relies on cryptoeconomic incentives and is considerably more secure than appointing trusted parties to secure offline data in the validium.